open-wc/open-wc/packages/building-rollup/README.md

 </html>
 ```

 Make sure you set your `tsconfig.json` `target` and `module` fields to `ESNext`.
-This way typescript won't do any compilation so that babel can take care of it.
+This way `tsc`, the typescript compiler, won't do any compilation so that a plugin can take care of it.

 Within rollup there are two options to add typescript support.